DomenicoMammola/Mommon/README.md

 # Mommon
-A bunch of common useful units and classes for my pascal projects
+A bunch of useful units and classes for my pascal projects